They can achieve many important personal and financial objectives, but their relationship to IRAs is complex

 - Generation-skipping transfer trusts.
 Also called dynasty trusts, they are used to transfer property from a grandparent to grandchild (skipping the child’s generation) in order to save estate taxes.

 - Minor’s trusts.
 These are created to manage property for the benefit of a child.
-Usually property is distributed once the child reaches an age specified in the trust.
+Usually, the property is distributed once the child reaches an age specified in the trust.

 - Medicaid trusts.
 These are trusts created so that property is preserved for the family of an elderly person who needs Medicaid to pay for long-term care.
 The trusts must be established more than five years before applying for Medicaid in order to achieve the intended results.

 - Supplemental needs trusts.
-If a beneficiary with a disability is receiving government benefits, these trusts (also called special needs trusts) can be used to provide the “extras” (e.g., birthday parties) without causing the loss of government benefits.
+If a beneficiary with a disability is receiving government benefits, these trusts (also called special needs trusts) can be used to provide “extras” without causing the loss of those benefits.

 Before You Establish a Trust

 Trusts may be used to achieve many important personal and financial objectives, but they’re not do-it-yourself documents.
-It is best to consult with an attorney who can draft the documents reflecting the aims for a particular situation.
+They need to be worded precisely and specifically, to avoid challenges and be in line with applicable federal and state laws.
+It is best to consult with an attorney who specializes in trust and estate work.